torchbox/wagtail-headless-preview/README.md

 ## Overview

-With wagtail as the backend, and a separate app for the frontend (for example a single page react app), the editor will still need to see how the page will look when published.
-The frontend is no longer within wagtail's control, so the preview data/markup needs to be exposed to the frontend app.
+With Wagtail as the backend, and a separate app for the frontend (for example a single page React app), editors are no longer able to preview their changes.
+This is because the frontend is no longer within Wagtail's direct control.
+The preview data therefore needs to be exposed to the frontend app.

-This package enables headless preview for a wagtail page when editing, displaying the preview via the specified frontend url.
+This package enables previews for Wagtail pages when used in a headless setup by routing the preview to the specified frontend URL.

 ## Setup